IgrecL/japanese/README.md

 However, you should switch to monolingual dictionaries as soon as possible, because it helps understanding nuances and forces you not to rely on another language.
 See [here](https://learnjapanese.moe/monolingual/) for a more detailed explanation.

 My config file for Yomichan can be found in this repository.<br>
-The dictionaries I use are in thee [Dictionaries folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries). (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))
+The dictionaries I use are in the [Dictionaries folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries). (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))

 The priority order of monolingual dictionaries I use is:
 1. 旺文社国語辞典 第十一版 画像無し: concise and very simple definitions